 Professionally what are you most proud of?

 My first manuscript.
-Despite, and in spite of, my dyslexia I have managed to write a complete story with a beginning, middle and end.
-140,000-word labor of love.
+Despite my dyslexia, I have managed to write a complete story with a beginning, middle, and end—140,000-word labor of love.

 Looking back on your career, is there something you learned from the industry that you found surprising?

 There is always something else to learn.
-The industry seems to always be evolving and changing.
-I am trying to go traditional publishing route though there is a massive upsurge in self-publishing recently thanks to how easier it has become.
+The industry seems always to be evolving and changing.
+I am trying to go the traditional publishing route though there is a massive upsurge in self-publishing recently, thanks to how easier it has become.